• Skip to primary navigation

 As I mentioned, the basis for authentic artisanal cheesy Balkan bourekas are good ingredients.

-Now, when the farmer's markets are bursting with fresh local produce, go to your favourite vendor and pick the glossiest eggplant you can find.
+Now, when the farmer's markets in Israel and elsewhere are bursting with fresh local produce, go to your favourite vendor and pick the glossiest eggplant you can find.

 Match it with some firm tomatoes - heirloom is best, though the colour really doesn't matter.